NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 DIY manufacturing shop owner April Wilkerson looks for these traits when vetting new team members.
 “Anybody who shows a willingness to want to be on my team and be in my world, I say ‘Sure, let’s give it a try.”
 But she also advises owners to know when things aren’t going to work out.

-During interviews, ask questions that assess adaptability to the fast-paced summer environment, such as, “Tell me about a time you had to be flexible or shift gears fast during work,” or “How do you handle working under rush conditions?”
+During interviews, ask questions that assess adaptability to busy seasonal work environments, such as, “Tell me about a time you had to be flexible or shift gears fast during work,” or “How do you handle high-pressure situations like busy weekends, outdoor events, increased customer traffic or changing schedules?”

 5. Give preference to returning seasonal workers whenever possible